wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-import-data.md

 > [AZURE.NOTE] Use the Verify command to ensure that the Azure Table storage instance specified in the connection string field can be accessed.

 Enter the name of the Azure table from which data will be imported.
-You may optionally specify a [filter](https://msdn.microsoft.com/library/azure/ff683669.aspx).
+You may optionally specify a <!-- deleted by customization [filter](https://msdn.microsoft.com/zh-cn/library/azure/ff683669.aspx) --><!-- keep by customization: begin --> [filter](https://msdn.microsoft.com/library/azure/ff683669.aspx) <!-- keep by customization: end -->.

 The Azure Table storage source importer option has the following additional options: